nine7nine/FSThost-pkgbuild/README.md

   Wine-NSPA contains some other stuff, as well.

   this build should make winelib / bridge and VST people happy.
-Not sure about the DAW scenario, beyond testing thread priorities in Reaper + running Kontakt/Reaktor.
+Not sure about the wine/non-ntaive DAW scenario, beyond testing thread priorities in Reaper + running Kontakt/Reaktor.
-  Unfortunately, DAWs are more complex and the issues are harder to solve.
+  Unfortunately, non-native DAWs are more complex and the issues are harder to solve.

   We can't handle wait-on-multiple-objects in wine, due to wineserver being single-threaded and a limitation of hybrid synchronization.
-It's possible a DAW might run better - it's possible it's perfomrance may be hurt, or there could be threading issues.
+It's possible a DAW in wine might might run better - it's possible it's perfomrance may be hurt, or there could be threading issues...
+I'm more interested in improving things for the VST bridge people, and individuals like myself - who are playing live (with many heavy VSTi's at once, often layered).

   lots more TODO/WIP.